-I recently had a customer ask "What's different in iShowU Instant, beyond iShowU v1?", requesting more information that is easily put into a comparison table, so I thought I'd write something more in depth to cover the differences.
+I recently had a customer ask "What's different in iShowU Instant, beyond iShowU v1?", requesting more information that is easily put into a comparison table, so I thought I'd write something with more depth.

-- Realtime: Both iShowU v1 and iShowU Instant (I'll refer to them as v1 and Instant from herein out... less typing) are both realtime recorders.
-By that, I mean they record and create a movie at the same time, and after you stop recording the movie is immediately usable.
+- Realtime: Both iShowU v1 and iShowU Instant (I'll refer to them as v1 and Instant from herein out...) are realtime recorders.
+By that, I mean they record the screen, creating a movie at the same time, and after you stop recording the movie is immediately usable.

 - Audio: Both can record two tracks of audio, a microphone and the app/system audio.

 - Presets: Both apps let you define your own presets.

 - User interface: Both apps have a simple to use interface.